The incredible fishes that wander oceans with a transparent head

-The deep oceans are full of extraordinary creatures, adapted to the cold, frigid environment — but few are as striking as the barreleye fish.
-After all, a fish with a transparent head and two vivid green eyes that can swivel like periscopes sounds like the stuff of Sci-Fi.
-But it’s not one single fish with a transparent head: there’s at least three types of them, and they’re all weirder than you think.
+The deep oceans are full of extraordinary creatures, adapted to the frigid environment — but few are as striking as the barreleye fish.
+After all, a fish with a transparent head and two vivid green eyes that can swivel sounds like the stuff of Sci-Fi.
+But it’s not one fish species with a transparent head: there’s at least three types of them, and they’re all weirder than you think.

 Spooky fish

-Barreleye fish are technically called Opisthoproctidae, sometimes referred to as spook fish.
+Barreleye fish are technically called Opisthoproctidae, sometimes referred to as spookfish.
 They’re not exactly a uniform group.
 In between the stout, deep-bodied Macropinna and the slender and elongated Dolichopteryx, you have several different types of spookfish, each with their own particularities.
-Yet, they all have one thing in common: large, telescopic eyes that protrude from the head and are enclosed within a large transparent head.
+Yet, they all have one thing in common: large, telescopic eyes that protrude from a large transparent head they are enclosed within.

-The green lenses act as a type of sunglasses.
-The green tint (actually created by a yellow pigment) allows barreleyes to differentiate between the blue sunlight trickling down from above and the glow of bioluminescent animals that many deep-sea creatures use to disguise their silhouettes.
+The green lenses act as sunglasses.
+The green tint (actually created by a yellow pigment) allows barreleyes to differentiate between the blue sunlight trickling down from above and the glow of bioluminescence that many deep-sea creatures use to disguise their silhouettes.
 This adaptation gives the barreleye a visual edge, enabling it to detect the faint, telltale glimmers of prey that other animals would overlook as they try to blend into the backdrop of the open water.

 But that’s not the only surprise regarding their eyes.

-For years, marine biologists mistakenly believed that the barreleye’s eyes were fixed in place, granting it only upward vision—a logical adaptation for a creature living in the dark, looking for silhouettes against the faint surface light.
-However, MBARI researchers Bruce Robison and Kim Reisenbichler revealed a surprising behavior in 2008: Macropinna microstoma can rotate its eyes within its transparent head.
-This means it can switch its gaze from straight above to directly forward, aiding it in targeting prey with remarkable accuracy.
+For years, marine biologists mistakenly believed that the barreleye’s eyes were fixed in place, granting it only upward vision.
+Such an adaptation is logical for a creature living in the dark, looking for silhouettes against the faint surface light.
+However, MBARI researchers Bruce Robison and Kim Reisenbichler revealed a surprising behavior in 2008.
+Macropinna microstoma can rotate their eyes within their transparent heads.
+So, the fish can move its gaze from straight upward to directly forward, aiding it in targeting prey with remarkable accuracy.

 The mystery was unraveled when researchers caught a live specimen.
 Despite their biology which suggests the eyes are rigid, the fish can actually move their eyes.
 “Suddenly the lightbulb lit and I thought ‘A-ha, that’s what’s going on!’,” he says.
 “They can rotate their eyes.”